SBNSoftware/icarus_production_guide/production_campaign_example.md

 ![image](images/LaunchTestCampaign.png)

 Now you have launched your campaing in *test* mode.
 Once you have verified everything is set up correctly you can launch the campaign.
 Otherwise you have to fix the campaign and relaunch it in *test* mode.
+A short list of the most common cause of failure/helding is reported [here](#most-common-issues)

 ## Launch campaign